powerhouse-inc/powerhouse-docs/docs/academy/03-BuildingUserExperiences/00-BuildToDoListEditor.md

 # Build a Todo-list Editor

-In this chapter we will continue with the interface or editeor implementation of the **ToDoList** document model editor.
+In this chapter we will continue with the interface or editor implementation of the **ToDoList** document model editor.
 This means you will create a simple user interface for the **ToDoList** document model which will be used inside the Connect app to create, update and delete your ToDoList items.

 ## Generate the editor template